Dr. Reza Barati Ghahfarokhi

 Petroleum engineering involves a significant amount of teamwork.
 For this purpose, I strongly advocate design projects involving student groups, which provide vital opportunities to effectively work as a team.
 Both interactive teaching and team-based learning methods are experienced during this course.

-This unique course literally makes a bridge between these two disciplines and provides the students with an opportunity to interact and collaborate with students from the other disciplines.
+This unique course makes a bridge between these two disciplines and provides the students with an opportunity to interact and collaborate with students from the other disciplines.
 Students are asked to work on a new set of data related to a new field provided to us by an oil company from scratch as if they are working for a company and are assigned to study a newly developed oil field.
-Teams of three students, one geologist and two engineers, are typically selected by matching students with similar performance in their course work.
-I and my colleague from the geology department believe that such combination of team members will leave less room for one to get a “free ride” and makes the team members work together and equally to accomplish tasks in a competitive environment.
+Teams of three students, one geologist, and two engineers, are typically selected by matching students with similar performance in their coursework.
+I and my colleague from the geology department believe that such a combination of team members will leave less room for one to get a “free ride” and makes the team members work together and equally to accomplish tasks in a competitive environment.
 In addition to a weekly lecture, 20-minute meetings are conducted with each team in the computer lab.
 During our meetings, team members update us of their progress within the last week and ask questions.
 Students will also be asked several questions about the approaches and methods that they have taken to solve the problem.
 Students learn how to use three major software by the end of this course.

-Design projects are typically divided into three phases of 1) geologic modelling, 2) simulation of the primary and secondary history, and 3) economic calculations and forecasting for different scenarios.
+Design projects are typically divided into three phases of 1) geologic modeling, 2) simulation of the primary and secondary history, and 3) economic calculations and forecasting for different scenarios.
 At the end of each phase, students write a comprehensive report.
 Three top teams are selected and they present their work in front of representatives from the company.
 All the team members have a role in both reports and oral presentations.

 Petroleum Engineering Well Logging Course (C&PE 528)

 Prior to teaching CPE 528, I spent a significant amount of time preparing course content and lecture notes.
 Interactive teaching is the main theme of my Well Logging class (C&PE 528).
 Students are given reading assignments during the previous session.
 I typically give a lecture for 40-45 minutes and then I give them an exercise and have them work in teams of three to solve the problem.
 We go through the exercise for 25 minutes and I randomly ask questions from different teams to make sure that they understand the problem and its solution.
-Students have to complete a short pop quiz, which is a very trivial questions about the subject that had been taught during that class meeting, at the end of every session (5% of the total grade).
+Students have to complete a short pop quiz, which is a very trivial question about the subject that had been taught during that class meeting, at the end of every session (5% of the total grade).
 Students receive 16 HW (25% of the total grade) assignments and one midterm exam (35% of the total grade).
 The final exam includes 40% of the total grade.

 Unconventional Resources Course (C&PE 625/715)

 I have developed a new course about unconventional resources, one of only three courses of this type being offered in universities here in the US.
-This course is being taught interactively in the newly-designed computer lab (3108 and 3108A Learned Hall) while students are working on class examples in Excel, Techlog, E-Stimplan, PHDWin, and IHS Harmony.
+This course is being taught interactively in the newly designed computer lab (3108 and 3108A Learned Hall) while students are working on class examples in Excel, Techlog, E-Stimplan, PHDWin, and IHS Harmony.
 This project-based course has been taught three times by myself so far.
 A large dataset from the Bakken unconventional play in North Dakota was donated to our class for this purpose.
 All the examples and projects are designed using this dataset and another dataset from the Chattanooga formation here in Kansas.
 I trained a very capable Teaching Assistant, Mr. Mustafa Alhubail, while teaching the course to teach the course while I am on sabbatical during the fall of 2019.

 C&PE 715/CE895 Water Management and Reuse in Oil and Gas Industry